ICanBoogie/Event/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/Event/master.svg)](https://coveralls.io/r/ICanBoogie/Event)
 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/event.svg)](https://packagist.org/packages/icanboogie/event)

-This package allows developers to provide hooks which other developers can attach to, to be notified when certain events occur inside the application and take action.
+The **icanboogie/event** allows you to provide hooks which other developers can attach to, to be notified when certain events occur inside the application and take action.

 Inside [ICanBoogie][], events are often used to alter initial parameters,